robertjd/okta.github.io/_source/_authentication-guide/implementing-authentication/auth-code.md

 Note the parameters that are being passed:

+// Tell me where to find this client_id
 - `client_id` matches the Client ID of your Okta OAuth application that you created above.
 - `response_type` is `code`, indicating that we are using the authorization code grant type.
 - `scope` is `openid`.
 This can be left empty if you configure a default scope on the authorization server.
 For more information about this, see the [Custom Authorization Server chapter](/authentication-guide/implementing-authentication/set-up-authz-server.html#create-scopes-optional).